intel/dffml/_sources/plugins/service/http/api.rst.txt

 ~~~~~~~

 To use a model for prediction, send a ``POST`` request to the following URL with
-the body being a JSON object mapping ``key`` of the repo to the JSON
+the body being a JSON object mapping ``key`` of the record to the JSON
-representation of :py:class:`dffml.repo.Repo` as received by the source repo
+representation of :py:class:`dffml.record.Record` as received by the source record
 endpoint.

 - ``/model/{ctx_label}/predict/0``